Add your kids & set your routine

 With Chores, you can help keep your kids stay on top of the things they need to do to earn their Stars or money.
 Create a task list showing what they can earn if they complete them.
 Kids can view this from their account and submit the tasks for approval once completed.

-NOTE: Chores is part of Rooster PLUS but you can try it free for 1 month!
+NOTE: Chores is part of the Rooster Card subscription but you can try it free for 1 month!

 Incentivise your kids with Goals